katunopolis/repport/docs/ADMIN_USER_MANAGEMENT.md

 1. Click the "Add User" button at the top of the User Management tab
 2. Enter the user's email
-3. Enter a password for the user
+3. Enter a password for the user (must be at least 8 characters)
 4. Toggle the "Admin User" switch if the user should have admin privileges
 5. Click "Create" to add the user